Skip to main content

 ▪ Are there any generally understood criteria that must be met, e.g., all projects need to pay-back within 3 months?

-Criteria: Supports strategic initiative; essential to retain customer, ROI, can profit can be realised, is the risk to the business - marginal or minimal?
+Criteria: Supports strategic initiative?
+Essential to retain customer?
+ROI?
+Can profit be realised?
+Is the risk to the business marginal or minimal?

-▪ Anyone with access to market forecasts or research reports
+▪ Colleagues with access to market forecasts or research reports

 ▪ Marketing, to learn about any other planned launches or promotions that might compete for resources